Introduction

 NCEs

-NCE officials must develop GOGs for all new grant opportunities and where significant changes are made to existing grant opportunities, they must also develop revised guidelines.
+NCE officials must develop grant opportunity guidelines for all new grant opportunities.
+Where changes are made to existing grant opportunities, they must also develop revised guidelines.

-Where GOGs have been in place for a long period of time, officials should review the content and structure of the guidelines to ensure they are still consistent with the CGRPs and the relevant legislation.
+Where grant opportunity guidelines have been in place for a long period of time, officials should review the content and structure of the guidelines to ensure they are still consistent with the CGRPs and the relevant legislation.

-NCE officials should ensure that GOGs align with the 9 key principles of the CGRPs and should ensure they are written clearly, in plain English and communicate key information to potential grantees and at a minimum, provide them with enough information to submit a grant application.
+NCE officials should ensure that grant opportunity guidelines align with the 9 key principles of the CGRPs and are written clearly to help potential grantees understand the opportunity.
+The guidelines should also communicate key information to potential grantees and at a minimum, provide them with enough information to submit a grant application.

-Officials should consider testing the clarity of GOGs with government and non-government stakeholders prior to their release.
+Officials should consider testing the clarity of grant opportunity guidelines with government and non-government stakeholders prior to their release.

 CCEs